16th European

 An artisan sheep’s milk dairy deeply rooted in the pastoral tradition of the Idiazabal area.
 Working with Latxa sheep under extensive grazing systems, Ondarre produces PDO Idiazabal cheese from raw milk and combines cheesemaking with a strong agrotourism component.

-Tour 4 – DISCOVERING BASQUE SHEPHERDING AND CHEESEMAKING
+Tour 4 – FROM FARM TO CHEESE: DISCOVERING CATTLE AND SHEEP FARMS

 Gomiztegi (Oñati, Gipuzkoa)